 If you're brand new to Substack and haven't yet created a publication, you can start your move directly at https://substack.com/signup/import

-If you're ready to move from Mailchimp to Substack and experience growth with Recommendations, engage with your subscribers in Chat, or start a paid podcast, this guide will show you what you need to do to transition your subscribers and posts to your new publication seamlessly.
+If you're ready to move from Ghost to Substack and experience growth with Recommendations, engage with your subscribers in Chat, or start a paid podcast, this guide will show you what you need to do to transition your members and posts to your new publication seamlessly.

 In this guide, we'll explain:

-What do I need to do on Mailchimp?
+What do I need to do on Ghost?

-To get started, you'll need to retrieve your campaign archive URL and export your Mailchimp Audience and campaigns.
+To get started, you'll need to export all Ghost members and export your content.